torpeedoo/linear-regression/README.md

         return params[0] + params[1]*input
 ```

 My next step was to define my gradient descent function.
-This includes code to plot the new parameters so we can make an animation later.
+This includes code to plot the hypothesis function with the new parameters so we can make an animation later.
 ```python
 def stoch_gradient_descent(learning_rate, x, y, iterations, params):
     new_params = params